defremont/GitGet/README.md

 # Portfolio Generator

-A Python script that scrapes data from your GitHub and GitLab repositories and uses the Anthropic API to generate a comprehensive portfolio summary.
+A Python script that scrapes data from your GitHub and GitLab repositories (public and private) and uses the Anthropic API to generate a comprehensive portfolio summary.
+See a output example at `output_example.md`.

 ## Setup